hellothisistim/hellothisistim.github.io/_drafts/mq-base.md

 category: blog
 ---

 A three-part photographic paper developer based on metol and hydroquinone (MQ).
+The developer is in three parts to maximize flexibility.
+Follow the instructions below to mix the stock solutions.
+Then combine varying amounts of MQ Base, carbonate, bromide and water.
+You can make these tray-strength developers:

+- Kodak D-72 (Dektol)
+- Kodak D-52 (Selectol)
+- Defender 55-D (a warmtone developer)
+- SA Warm-tone (another warm tone developer from [Steve Anchell](http://anchellworkshops.com/about/steve-anchell/))

-Add varying amounts of water, carbonate, and bromide to make tray-strength Kodak D-72 (Dektol), Kodak D-52 (Selectol), or Defender 55D (a warmtone developer) from a single stock solution.
-Having the accelerator (carbonate) separate means it can also be used for divided development.
+Separating the accelerator (carbonate) means that MQ Base can also be used for divided development.

 ## Stock solutions

-Prepare these three stock solutions: MQ Base, 6% carbonate, 10% bromide.
-Dissolving the components in warm water is not strictly necessary, but it does speed up the process.
+Prepare the following three stock solutions and store them in separate bottles.
 A liter of MQ Base stock keeps for at least 3 months in brown glass.
+The carbonate and bromide solutions keep indefinitely.

 *MQ Base*
 Distilled water at 125F/52C: 800ml